Great Moon Hoax: Hoax

-The articles described animals on the Moon, including bison, goats, unicorns, bipedal tail-less beavers and bat-like winged humanoids ("Vespertilio-homo") who built temples.
+The articles described animals on the Moon, including bison, single-horned goats, mini zebras, unicorns, bipedal tail-less beavers and bat-like winged humanoids ("Vespertilio-homo") who built temples.
 There were trees, oceans and beaches.
 These discoveries were supposedly made with "an immense telescope of an entirely new principle".
+The telescope, transported to South Africa from New England, was said to be many times larger than any other telescope in the world.
+The lens measured "24 feet in diameter and 7 tons in weight".

 "Vespertilio-homo" can be translated from Latin as man-bat, bat-man, or man-bats.

-A reprinted edition of 1836 added a second type named the Vespertiliones or the bat-men.
+A reprinted edition of 1836 added a second type, named the Vespertiliones.
 The author of the narrative was ostensibly Dr. Andrew Grant, the travelling companion and amanuensis of Sir John Herschel, but Grant was fictitious.

 Eventually, the authors announced that the observations had been terminated by the destruction of the telescope, by means of the Sun causing the lens to act as a "burning glass", setting fire to the observatory.

 Authorship

-Authorship of the article has been attributed to Richard Adams Locke (1800–1871), a reporter who, in August 1835, was working for The Sun.
+The writer of the article was at first not known to the public.
+Authorship has subsequently been attributed to Richard Adams Locke (1800–1871), a reporter who, in August 1835, was working for The Sun.
 Locke publicly admitted to being the author in 1840, in a letter to the weekly paper New World.
-Still, rumours persisted that others were involved.
+Despite Locke's claims, rumours persisted that others were involved in the articles' creation.

 Two other men have been noted in connection with the hoax: Jean-Nicolas Nicollet, a French astronomer travelling in America at the time (though he was in Mississippi, not New York, when the Moon-hoax issues appeared), and Lewis Gaylord Clark, editor of The Knickerbocker, a literary magazine.
 However, there is no good evidence to indicate that anyone but Locke was the author of the hoax.

-Assuming that Richard A. Locke was the author, his intentions were probably, first, to create a sensational story which would increase sales of The Sun, and, second, to ridicule some of the more extravagant astronomical theories that had recently been published.
+Assuming that Locke was the author, his intentions were probably, first, to create a sensational story which would increase sales of The Sun, and, second, to ridicule some of the more extravagant astronomical theories that had recently been published.
+Locke had meant for the hoax to act as a satire to show how science can be and is influenced by the thoughts of religion.
 For instance, in 1824, Franz von Paula Gruithuisen, professor of astronomy at Munich University, had published a paper titled "Discovery of Many Distinct Traces of Lunar Inhabitants, Especially of One of Their Colossal Buildings".
-Gruithuisen claimed to have observed various shades of color on the lunar surface, which he correlated with climate and vegetation zones.
+One theory is that this paper is responsible for inspiring the articles written by Locke.
+In his paper, Gruithuisen claimed to have observed various shades of color on the lunar surface, which he correlated with climate and vegetation zones.
 He also observed lines and geometrical shapes, which he felt indicated the existence of walls, roads, fortifications, and cities.

-However, a more direct object of Locke's satire was Rev. Thomas Dick, who was known as "The Christian Philosopher" after the title of his first book.
-Dick had computed that the Solar System contained 21,891,974,404,480 (21.9 trillion) inhabitants.
-In fact, the Moon alone, by his count, would contain 4,200,000,000 inhabitants.
-His writings were enormously popular in the United States; intellectual Ralph Waldo Emerson was one of his fans.